 So lets go deep into Miss knockout’s world.

-As a recent breast cancer survivor her story is so touching and proved her to be a great warrior destined for greatness.
+As a recent breast cancer survivor knocking out cancer no pun intended, her story is so touching and proved her to be a great warrior destined for greatness.

-A female rapper is a female whom just raps miss knockout is not defined as a rapchic she’s more than that she is an artist whom does not limit her self to just hip hop she is a writer who is read by millions and a business women who takes her brand seriously.
+A female rapper is a female whom just raps miss knockout is not defined as a rapchic she’s more than that she is an artist whom does not limit her self to just hip hop she is an actor, published writer who is read by millions and a business women owner of indiennationworldwide.com and she takes her brand seriously.